 Based on my review of the facts and analyses contained in the attached EA, conducted under the provisions of NEPA, CEQ Regulations, and 32 CFR Part 989, I conclude that the Proposed Action would not have a significant environmental impact, either by itself or cumulatively, with other known projects.
 Accordingly, an Environmental Impact Statement is not required.
+This analysis fulfills the requirements of NEPA, the President's CEQ 40 CFR Parts 1500-1508 and the Air Force EIAP regulations 32 CFR Part 989.
 The signing of this Finding of No Significant Impact completes the environmental impact analysis process.